noryev/module-sdxl-ipfs/readme.md

-# SDXL Turbo Pipeline: A Module for Lilypad
+# SDXL Turbo Pipeline: A Lightweight Module for Lilypad

 This README provides instructions for running the SDXL Turbo Pipeline module on the Lilypad network using Docker and Lilypad CLI.